Celebrating Jazz at the Crossroads, the Dance of Ellegua at Minton’s in Harlem

-For the past two Tuesdays, I have been stopping by at Minton’s on 118th Street and St. Nicholas Avenue, in the heart of Harlem for the first two shows of Jazz at the Crossroads – The Dance of Eleggua, which runs from May 13th to August 26th.
-The first evening got off to a flying start with drummer, composer Francisco Mora-Catlett’s AfroHORN, an ensemble that draws its inspiration from the writings of the late African American author and poet, Henry Dumas and has been hailed as, “a musical metaphor for the middle passage; a nexus, as site of negotiation, a place that unites the diaspora through a shared experience of in-between-ness.”
+For the past two Tuesdays, I’ve been stopping at Minton’s in the heart of Harlem for the first two shows of Jazz at the Crossroads – The Dance of Eleggua, which runs from May 13th to August 26th.
+The first evening got off to a flying start with the drummer, composer Francisco Mora-Catlett’s AfroHORN, an ensemble that draws its inspiration from Sun Ra and the writings of the late African American author and poet, Henry Dumas.
+The group has been hailed as, “a musical metaphor for the middle passage; a nexus, and the site of negotiation, a place that unites the diaspora through a shared experience of in-between-ness.”

-The next installment, El Gallo Mistico, the debut of a project led by the Cuban master percussionist Román Diaz that featured pianist David Virelles, continued the high caliber of musicianship and originality that seems to be characterizing this festival, whose program will juxtapose performances of Cuban, Argentinean, Brazilian and North American jazz artists.
+The next installment titled El Gallo Mistico, marked the debut of a project led by the Cuban master percussionist Román Diaz and featured the pianist David Virelles.

 Between sets I spoke with Dita Sullivan, one of the most adventurous curators on the planet.
-I made Dita’s acquaintance last year, at the Jazz Standard, for part of her groundbreaking New Dimensions in Latin Jazz series, in which she’s been presenting the new wave of Latin American jazzistas in NY – many of whom would never have been seen in a jazz club if it were not for her.
+I made Dita’s acquaintance last year, at the Jazz Standard, during part of her groundbreaking New Dimensions in Latin Jazz series, which presented the new wave of Latin American “jazzistas” in New York, many of whom would not be seen in a jazz club were not for her.
 Here’s what she had to say about Jazz at the Crossroads.

 Tomas Pena: Congratulations on Jazz at the Crossroads – The Dance of Eleggua.
-It must be thrilling for you to present such an innovative series at this historic venue.
-And Congratulations to Minton’s for giving you the artistic freedom to create and present this wonderful lineup.
+It must be thrilling to present such an innovative series at this historic venue.
+Also, Congratulations to Minton’s for giving you the freedom to present this wonderful lineup.

-It’s a miracle to have the opportunity to curate a music festival at Minton’s, not only because it’s a legendary club – the place where bebop was born – but also because of the way it has been restored.
+It’s a miracle to can curate a music festival at Minton’s, not only because it’s a legendary club – the place where bebop was born – but also because of the way it has been restored.
 It’s an oasis of elegance: like jazz heaven, or maybe a movie about jazz.
 The room has the most perfect acoustics I’ve ever encountered – every place in it is a sweet spot.

 Originally, I had been asked to curate a “Latin Night,” much like my programming of the New Dimensions in Latin Jazz series, but as I contemplated the club’s history, and Harlem itself (I lived in Harlem from 2000 to 2004), I wanted to do something that acknowledged the intercourse between American and Latin culture here, because it’s where and how Latin jazz was born – in the Harlem Renaissance.

 Yes, you’re right.
-Thinking about the impact of intersections of those cultures brought to mind the Yoruban deity Eleggua, a child-like trickster who is the guardian of all crossroads and doorways; he rules the portal where past and future meet.
+Thinking about the impact of intersections of those cultures suggested the Yoruban deity Eleggua, a child-like trickster who is the guardian of all crossroads and doorways; he rules the portal where past and future meet.
 Then I remembered that the club is on a corner – and I knew that I was on the right track.

-My mission in presenting Latin jazz has been to show that those experiences are connected by a current: one which is still not sufficiently acknowledged in official jazz history; the current of Afro-Caribbean-Latin music, which came out of the baroque, Creole culture of the Caribbean nexus that first flowered in New Orleans.
-Latin jazz is not a mere tributary of jazz, but the river itself, the very source of jazz in the first place.
+My mission in presenting Latin jazz has been to show those experiences are connected by a current: one still not sufficiently acknowledged in official jazz history; the current of Afro-Caribbean-Latin music, which came out of the baroque, Creole culture of the Caribbean nexus that first flowered in New Orleans.
+Latin jazz is not a mere tributary of jazz, but the river itself, the very source of jazz.

-Which makes the series all the more relevant and timely.
+Which makes the series relevant and timely.
 How did you meet the two Marios?

-That’s a story in and of itself, how the closing of Eddie Figueroa’s New-Rican Village impacted on Soundscape.
+That’s a story how closing Eddie Figueroa’s New-Rican Village affected on Soundscape.
 To her credit, Verna Gillis called it “one of the greatest gifts anyone could have given her.”
 Speaking of Mario Rivera, his band – the Salsa Refugees – was one of two “house” bands that migrated to Soundscape.
 The other band was, Manny Oquendo & Conjunto Libre.
 Can you imagine?

-I couldn’t have made the cultural transition into that secret world without the Monday’s at the Gate and Tuesdays at Soundscape, and the countless nights-that-went-into-dawn at Mario Rivera’s apartment.
-His home was a constant jam session and place of study: a doorway onto a world not only of intoxicatingly beautiful music but of Afro-Hispanic-Caribbean culture.
-Under his guidance I went through that doorway and became a writer on music, a documentarian, and eventually a producer of live music.
+I couldn’t have transitioned into that secret world without the Monday’s at the Gate and Tuesdays at Soundscape, and the countless nights-that-went-into-dawn at Mario Rivera’s apartment.
+His home was a constant jam session and place of study: a doorway into a world not only of intoxicatingly beautiful music but of Afro-Hispanic-Caribbean culture.
+Under his guidance, I went through that doorway and became a writer on music, a documentarian, and eventually a producer of live music.

-Rumor has it that there, were all sorts of instruments strewn about his apartment and that he could played all of them, fact or urban legend?
+Rumor has it there, were instruments strewn about his apartment and he played them all, fact or fiction?

-Absolutely true, there were saxophones on stands, from soprano to baritone, flutes, trumpets, traps, tamboras, a piano.
+True, there were saxophones on stands, from soprano to baritone, flutes, trumpets, traps, tamboras, a piano.
 He played them all.
 Splendidly.
 But if you asked him how many instruments he played, he’d answer: “I’m still learning.”
-There was never a moment when some instrument wasn’t being played – unless he was eating or sleeping.
+There was never when some instrument wasn’t being played – unless he was eating or sleeping.

 And how did you meet Mario Bauzá?

-I met him when I was writing an article about Rafael Cortijo, right after he had died; Mario was one of the musicians who spoke to me about him.
-At the time, I was one of the only English-language writers covering Latin music: I was writing for the Village Voice; that led to an invitation to go to Cuba for a music festival.
+I met him when I was writing an article about Rafael Cortijo, right after he had died; Mario was one musician who spoke about him.
+I was one of the only English-language writers covering Latin music: I was writing for the Village Voice; that led to an invitation to go to Cuba for a music festival.
 When I got there, I discovered, to my surprise, that Bauzá and his work were largely unknown to the musicians in his native country.
 After returning from that first trip, I went to see him, to learn more about him.
 He was the most charming person I’ve ever met – and one of the most fascinating – he had done everything and he knew everything, and he talked about all of it with great eloquence.

-That became my school – going back and forth between the two Marios, in between trips to the Caribbean.
-Mario Bauzá loved to go out, and took me everywhere with him.
-Mario Rivera had the opposite personality – he almost never left home unless it was for work; everyone came to him.
-In one night at his apartment, you could be with Tania Maria and Hilton Ruiz and Giovanni Hidalgo and any one of number of American jazz musicians, and Dominican guys playing atabales – the indigenous drums of Hispaniola.
+That became my school – going back and forth between the two Marios, between trips to the Caribbean.
+Mario Bauzá loved to go out and took me everywhere with him.
+Mario Rivera had the opposite personality – he rarely left home unless it was for work; everyone came to him.
+In one night at his apartment, you could be with Tania Maria and Hilton Ruiz and Giovanni Hidalgo and any of a number of American jazz musicians, and Dominican guys playing atabales – the indigenous drums of Hispaniola.
 The combinations and overlaps were endless.

 That explains the progressive lineup.